 Why does site audit have more reports than what's shown in the Dashboard?

 The Dashboard integration is intended to provide developers with the most actionable items; some reports are purely informational and have been omitted.
 Additionally, some reports are more system intensive, so it makes more sense to allow them to be run on-demand, rather than automatically.

 How can I manually run site audit on my site?

-You can also execute a full report in HTML format.
+You can also execute a full report encoded in JSON format to your terminal:

 Are there plans to support Drupal 6 sites?

 At this time, there are no plans to support Drupal 6 with this tool.

 Can I opt out of a specific recommendation?

 If you want to permanently opt out of a check, you can set configuration options in